togfoxy/Autarky2/README.md

 Instructions
 ============

-The game will start with 5 villagers
+The game will start with a small number of villagers

-Press keypad + to add a new villager (right-side of keyboard)
+Press keypad+ to add a new villager (right-side of keyboard)

 Click a blue villager with mouse.
 The villager will turn red and have a circle around it.